Beslan school siege: Aftermath

 After the conclusion of the crisis, many of the injured died before patients were sent to better-equipped facilities in Vladikavkaz as the only hospital in Beslan was unprepared to deal with the casualties.
 There was an inadequate supply of hospital beds, medication and neurosurgery equipment.
 Relatives were not allowed to visit hospitals where the wounded were treated, and doctors were not allowed to use their mobile phones.

 The day after the storming, bulldozers gathered the debris of the building, including the body parts of the victims, and removed it to a garbage dump.
 The first of the many funerals was conducted on 4 September, the day after the final assault, with more following soon after, including a mass burial of 120 people.
 The local cemetery was too small and had to be expanded to an adjacent plot of land to accommodate the dead.
 Three days after the siege, 180 people were still missing.
-Many survivors remained severely traumatised and at least one female former hostage committed suicide after returning home, shortly after identifying the body of her child.
+Many survivors remained severely traumatised and at least one former hostage committed suicide after returning home, shortly after identifying the body of her child.

 In his only visit to Beslan, Putin appeared during a hurried trip to the Beslan hospital in the early hours of 4 September to see several of the wounded victims.
 He was later criticised for not meeting the families of victims.
 After returning to Moscow, he ordered a two-day period of national mourning on 6 and 7 September.
 In his televised speech, Putin said: "We showed ourselves to be weak.
 And the weak get beaten."
 On the second day of mourning, an estimated 135,000 people joined a government-organised rally against terrorism in Red Square in Moscow.
 In Saint Petersburg an estimated 40,000 people gathered in Palace Square.

 Increased security measures were introduced to Russian cities after the crisis.
 More than 10,000 people without proper documents were detained by Moscow police in a "terrorist hunt".
 Colonel Magomed Tolboyev, a cosmonaut and Hero of the Russian Federation, was attacked and brutally beaten by a Moscow police patrol because of his Chechen-sounding name.
 The Russian public appeared to generally support increased security measures; a 16 September 2004 Levada-Center opinion poll found 58% of Russians supporting stricter counterterrorism laws and the death penalty for terrorism, while 33% would support banning all Chechens from entering Russian cities.

 Long-term effects

 In the wake of Beslan, the government proceeded to toughen laws on terrorism and expand the powers of law-enforcement agencies.

-In addition, Putin signed a law that replaced the direct election of the heads of the federal subjects of Russia with a system in which they are proposed by the president of Russia and approved or disapproved by the elected legislative bodies of the federal subjects.
-The election system for the Russian parliament was also repeatedly amended, eliminating the election of State Duma members by single-mandate districts.
-The Kremlin consolidated its control over the Russian media and increasingly attacked non-governmental organisations (especially those foreign-funded).